philipmulcahy/azad/README.md

 If you are reading this, it is possible that you handed over your money to charity via the first option (thanks), instead of the second.
 Here are some screenshots (taken from v1.9.32, in September 2023) that show how to subscribe:
 ![premium1_2.png](doc/img/premium1_2.png) ![premium2_2.png](doc/img/premium2_2.png)

+### I subscribed, but I don't want it to renew

+Thank you!
+This [article](https://github.com/philipmulcahy/azad/issues/264) explains how to unsubscribe.

+### No orange year buttons showing in the extension popup

+You should check that you've followed the [quick start instructions](https://github.com/philipmulcahy/azad/blob/master/README.md#quick-start-instructions).
+In particular the bit about being on a logged-in amazon page before you open the extension pop-up.
+If the extension can't see your amazon account, then it cannot know which years you've got orders in.

 ### No orders shown even though you know there should be some